 Note: Data for the childhood cancer rates (slide 7) have been updated as of 7/5/2012.

-The complete report is available as a Document Download.
+The complete report, as well as all the charts found in the report, is available as a Document Download.